HomeLinuxUnderstanding Unicode and Character Sets: A Guide for Developers

 ALTER TABLE table_name CONVERT TO CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;

-If you have wrongly encoded data in the database, you might need to convert it.
-One common scenario is double-encoded UTF-8 data.
-Here’s how you can fix it:
+If the database holds wrongly encoded data, you may need to convert it.
+A common case is double-encoded UTF-8 data.
+Here’s how you fix it:

 UPDATE table_name SET column_name = CONVERT(CAST(CONVERT(column_name USING latin1) AS BINARY) USING utf8mb4) WHERE some_condition;

-Replace table_name, column_name, and some_condition with appropriate values.
-This code snippet assumes that the data was originally in UTF-8, then mistakenly treated as Latin1 and stored as UTF-8 again.
+Replace table_name, column_name, and some_condition with the right values.
+This snippet assumes the data started as UTF-8, was mistakenly treated as Latin1, and then stored as UTF-8 again.

 SET NAMES 'utf8mb4';

-Or, if you’re using a configuration file (like my.cnf or my.ini), you can add:
+Or, if you use a configuration file (like my.cnf or my.ini), you can add:

 [client]